Go Back

 Instructions

 • Preheat the oven to 375°F/190℃.
-This recipe makes 15 regular-sized muffins and 8 tulip liner muffins.
+This recipe makes 15 regular-sized muffins or 8 tulip liner muffins.
 Line the muffin tins with your liners and set aside.

-• In a medium-sized bowl, add in flour, rolled oats, baking soda, baking powder, cornstarch, and salt.
+• In a medium-sized bowl, add in all of the dry ingredients.
 Mix together and set aside.

-• In a large bowl, add white sugar and lemon zest.
+• In a large bowl (big enough for all of the muffin batter to fit), add white sugar and lemon zest.
 Using your fingers, combine them to release all of the lemon oils and fragrances.
 Do this for 2 minutes.

-3/4 cups white sugar, Lemon zest from 1 large lemon
+3/4 cups white sugar, 1 tbsp lemon zest

-• Into the same bowl, add oil, eggs, vanilla, and buttermilk.
+• Into the same bowl, add the wet ingredients; buttermilk, oil, eggs, and vanilla.
 Whisk until well combined.

-• Add in dry ingredients.
-Pour the dry ingredients into the wet and using a spatula, gently fold to create a soft muffin batter.
+• Add the dry ingredients into the wet and with a spatula, gently fold to create a soft muffin batter.
+Don't over-mix!

 • Gently toss the blueberries in 1-2 tsps of flour before adding them into the mixing bowl.
 This will help absorb any liquid they may have from washing and prevent from sinking.
 Then add into the bowl and mix in a few times.